pranjalibajpai/eRail/README.md

     - Train Number - Not Empty & Number
     - Date - Not Empty & Between CURRENT_DATE + 1 Month & CURRENT_DATE + 4 Month
     - Number of Coaches - Positive & Total should be >= 1

-## ToDo
-- [x] Change type="text" to type="password" in admin-login.php, index.php, register.php to Hide Password
-- [ ] Add condition to all queries if query is not executed / throws an error
-- [x] After login if admin/users click login page it should redirect to index.php/admin-page.php
-- [ ] Add number of available seats in view trains
-- [ ] Make stored procedures for validation(not empty)
-- [ ] Update ERD

 ## Schema